 Expanding into a new territory has the potential to bring about varying degrees of culture shock, especially for western companies expanding into Asian, Latin American, or African markets.
 But for U.S. organizations considering a global expansion, breaking into Western European markets may not be too far of a cultural departure.
-Western European countries like the United Kingdom, the Netherlands, and Germany share similar cultural norms and economic environments with United States.
+Western European countries like Germany, the Netherlands, and the United Kingdom share similar cultural norms and economic environments with United States.
 Beyond the potential language barrier (the UK notwithstanding) and a love of football over American football, there are, of course, differences, however slight.
 Because of that, these countries are viable options for not only a first global expansion, but as a strategic entry point for expanding deeper into Europe down the road.

 Western Europe Expansion Considerations

 Germany has earned its nickname as the economic engine of Europe—although its famous growth rate is predicted to dip slightly over the short term.
 Even still, this slight decline has more to do with external factors; the uncertainty surrounding Brexit, current trade tensions between the European Union and the United States, and rumblings of Italian instability make it difficult to say with certainty what will happen with its economy over the next few years—although it’s predicted that its economy will expand by about 1.6% in 2019.
 Still, Germany’s economy is the strongest among these three countries, and offers a number of unique global expansion opportunities unavailable elsewhere.